 Finally!
 Last episode.

-This one from the eighth and final season mainly concerns two separate stories at the mall.
+This one from the ninth and final season mainly concerns two separate stories at the mall.
 First, Carl has to fill in as Santa to help his wife.
 Second, Urkel is working with his girlfriend, Myra, at the gift wrapping counter.